ddrohan/mobile-app-dev-labs/session05/lab/md/step07.md

 AND

-* Implement a callback interface from our Fragment to our Activity to handle the 'favourites star' toggle.
+* Implement a callback interface from our Fragment to our Activity to handle the 'favourites star' toggle and the update button.

 **Note:** We could simply have our EditFragment implement an onClick Listener, but this is an opportunity to demonstrate how to communicate between a Fragment and an Activity.